The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 Connecting all team profiles with their selected country or organization, by platform.

-Attributing points for those teams to countries and organizations based on that team’s rank in its respective leaderboard (using the RANK system on RFORCE team leaderboards)
+Attributing points from their teams to the countries and organizations, based on that team’s rank in its respective RFORCE rankings (using RANK again, but this time on RFORCE team rankings, not direct Robot Events rankings).

-A country or organization’s RFORCE comes from the culmination of all ranks of all their respective teams…
+A country or organization’s RFORCE comes from the culmination (the sum) of all ranks of all their respective teams…

 Country / Organization RFORCE Formula: